Dxkm/D-SAT/README.md

 # D-SAT
 This repo is the official implementation of "D-SAT: dual semantic aggregation transformer with dual attention for medical image segmentation"

+# Main results
+The main results for D-SAT can be find in release

 # Reference
 Some excellent work was drawn on: